scav-hunt/scav-hunt.github.io/_pages/faqs.md

 Each year’s List is written by the Judges.
 This process takes place behind a veil of secrecy.
 For more information, please lift the veil.

 14. **How do I become a Judge?** \
-Judge applications open at the beginning of October.
+Judge applications open when the Judgeship deems necessary.
 Be prepared to fill out a written application and submit a sample list of 30 items.
 (Ain’t no rule says you can’t start working on your sample list right now.)
-If all goes well, you will be invited to interview with the assembled Judges in early November.
+If all goes well, you will be invited to interview with the assembled Judges after the application period ends.
 Relax.
 Most of us don’t bite.

 15. **How much of a commitment is it to be a Judge?** \
 To be an active participant in the Judgeship, you must be prepared to attend meetings in Hyde Park twice a week from January to May.
 During Winter quarter, meetings last about two hours each; in Spring, they can last up to four.
 During the Hunt itself, expect to be busy 24/4.

 16. **Hey, I have an awesome idea for an item!** \
 Great!
-Put it on your application list, and we’ll see you in the Fall.
+Put it on your application list.
 Keep in mind, items that attempt to shoehorn your business/club/charity into the Hunt are not good items.

 17. **My thirst for knowledge is not yet quenched!** \
 First, we know you’re excited about Scav if you’ve read this whole FAQ, but we need you to stop shouting.
 Second, if you have a question that:
     1. Cannot be answered using any of the information on this site (including the Rules section of the most recent List, and yes, even the Bylaws),
     2. Isn’t a total waste of time, \
 send an Electronic Mail to uchicagoscav [at] gmail.com.
 Be warned, the Judgeship is very busy, so use this option wisely.

-## Testimonials

-"Mardi Gras meets the Great Books meets Theater of the Absurd." &mdash;John Boyer, former Dean of the College of the University of Chicago

-"I strongly believe [the University of Chicago Scavenger Hunt] counts as a sport." &mdash;Sarah Zearfoss, Dean of Admissions of the University of Michigan Law School

-"[T]he college’s Rose Bowl: a mash-up of the Intel Science Talent Search, fraternity hazing, a pep rally, installation art, reality TV, and a 4-H fair." &mdash;Patricia Marx, *The New Yorker*

-"[A] yearly celebration of looniness." &mdash;Andrew Bluth, *The New York Times*

-"[O]ne of the longest-running and most idiosyncratic scavenger hunts in history" &mdash;Danny Lewis, *Smithsonian Magazine*

-"[N]ominally a scavenger hunt but closer to a campus tradition wrapped inside a multigenerational class reunion bundled into an elaborate prank requiring the cooperation of hundreds of students, dozens of faculty, family, friends and government officials." &mdash;Christopher Borrelli, *The Chicago Tribune*

-"[W]hat might be the hardest scavenger hunt there is." &mdash;Benson, WRKR, Portage, MI

-"[The University of Chicago Scavenger Hunt] combines wild creativity with brilliant engineering, which about sums up the best parts of America's economy." &mdash;Rob Wile, *Business Insider*

-"The world's wackiest and most open-to-interpretation scavenger hunt." &mdash;Rachel Cromidas, *Chicagoist*

-"Weird As Hell." &mdash;Dayna Evans, *Gawker*

-"[W]e had this one bright spot on the calendar, which was a campus-wide scavenger hunt...
-And it was just so much fun." &mdash;Misha Collins, University of Chicago AB '97 and otherwise not very noteworthy Scavvie